 Hi!
 I'm Grant.

-For over a decade, I've been developing software in a variety of settings and industries, focusing primarily on C# and the .NET stack, but branching into Erlang and most recently React.
-I'm a self-starter and constant learner who always completes the task at hand, with a passion for good documentation, continuous testing and builds, and the Agile process.
-I enjoy any good challenge, as well as producing clear and maintainable code, and I've got a few side projects going too.
+For over a decade, I've been developing software in a variety of settings and industries, focusing primarily on C# and the .NET stack, but branching into React, Erlang, and whatever else the job calls for.
+I'm a constant learner with an appreciation for good docs, DevOps, and the Agile process.
+I enjoy a good challenge, producing clear and maintainable code, and sharing what I learn with others.

-If you've got a question about something I wrote or some code I posted, leave a comment on the post or on GitHub.
-If it's something general, feel free to reach out here or on LinkedIn.
-And if something was really helpful and you'd like to thank me, I certainly won't turn down a cup of java! ☕
+If you found something interesting and want to reach out, leave a comment on the article that brought you here, or at the bottom of this page, or via this contact page.
+And if something was really helpful and you'd like to thank me, I won't turn down a cup of java! ☕

 Pet Projects

-I don't have time for a lot of side projects, since every single one's like a child that requires tlc forever... but I've got a few!
+I don't have time for a lot of side projects, especially since each one requires some level of tlc forever to stay relevant, but I've got a few:

 - GhostSharp (C# wrapper around the Ghost API)